 Lorenz joined Watsi on June 6th, 2015.
-One year ago, Lorenz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lorenz's most recent donation traveled 1,600 miles to support Nin, an active athlete from Cambodia, to fund a nerve reconstruction surgery to restore use of his arm and hand.
+Two years ago, Lorenz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lorenz's most recent donation traveled 1,600 miles to support Nath, a 21-year-old from Cambodia, to fund brachial plexus repair surgery to heal his arm.

 Nin is a 27-year-old rainy day farmer from Cambodia.
 He has 3 older sibling.
 Nin shared that he enjoys playing volleyball, football, fishing, and plays chess with his friends.
 In July 2021, Nin was in a motor vehicle accident that caused a mandible injury and paralysis of his shoulder.
 After the accident, he had his mandible fixed at a local government hospital.
 He was also diagnosed with a brachial plexus injury on his right side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
 Nin still has no shoulder abduction, no elbow or wrist flexion, and has no sensation at the level of his forearm.
 Nin needs nerve reconstruction surgery to repair the injured nerves.
 Nin traveled to our medical partner's care center to receive treatment.
 On September 6th, he will undergo a brachial plexus repair surgery.
 After recovery, he will be able to use his arm and hand again.
 Our medical partner, Children's Surgical Centre, is requesting $696 to fund this procedure.
 Nin hopes that he can use his hand again as soon as possible.